Minuet for Three (The Olive Eaters)

 Oil and Damar resin on canvas, 80x80cm

-The ninth painting in my Jessica series.
+The tenth and last painting in my Jessica series.
 The series explore the dynamics of interactions within relationships: courtship, rejection, attraction, conflict, discussion, betrayal, love, and sorrow.